procore/documentation/getting_started/development_environments.md

 ### Development Sandbox First-Time Access

-**Note:** On your first login attempt to your new sandbox Company you will be prompted to set your password for Procore access.
-This does not affect your Developer Portal password.
+**Note:** On your first login attempt to your new sandbox Company you will be prompted to set your password for Procore access This does not affect your Developer Portal password.
 When you access your sandbox for the first time, you will have the option to work through the Concierge account creation process.

 ### Development Sandbox Credentials

 It is important to note that as you work in your Development Sandbox you will use authentication credentials that are separate from the Procore production environment.
 Once you have generated your sandbox, a new Client ID and Client Secret will be available to use for your testing.
 Keep in mind that these credentials are only valid for your sandbox and are not recognized in the Procore production environment.

 ### Development Sandbox Company Directory Users